-The student must deliver the approved document in a CD-ROM, according to the Dissertation / Thesis Manual, to complete the graduation requirements and receive his/hers diploma.
+The student must deliver the approved document in a CD-ROM or flash drive, according to the Dissertation / Thesis Manual, to complete the graduation requirements and receive his/hers diploma.
 The Graduate Programs in Biomedical Sciences will print and bind three (3) copies of the thesis (one for the student, one for the department and one for the library).